DuckyTeam/Plumage/packages/component-library/README.md

 # Plumage
-Plumage is Ducky's design system
+Plumage is Ducky's design system.

+This package exposes Ducky's design system as Web Components.
+It is built with [Stencil](https://stenciljs.com).

 ## Local development
 To run the project locally